Tips and FAQs about remote working in Hawaii.

-The residential real estate tax on Oahu, in which the whole island is known as Honolulu County, is classified into three categories: Residential, Residential A (Tier 1 and 2), and Hotel & Resort.
+The residential real estate tax on Oahu, in which the whole island is known as Honolulu County, is classified into ten classes, as of July 1, 2023:

 A homeowner's exemption can be claimed if the home is the owner’s primary residence.
 This exemption gives the 0.35% property tax rate whether the home is worth $2,000,000 or $350,000 – and also gives a sizable exemption amount: